 Inmarsat’s fifth generation, Ka-band satellites power Global Xpress (GX) – the first and only high-speed mobile broadband network to seamlessly span the world.
 The award-winning, market-leading service is transforming whole industries by offering highly reliable, fully scalable connectivity solutions.

-The Inmarsat-5 (I-5) satellites were built by US manufacturer Boeing, based on its powerful 702HP platform.
-The first three I-5 satellites were launched between December 2013 and August 2015, with global commercial service starting in December 2015.
-A fourth GX satellite was launched in May 2017 to provide additional capacity.
+The GX1-GX4 satellites were built by US manufacturer Boeing, based on its powerful 702HP platform.
+The first three GX satellites were launched between December 2013 and August 2015, with global commercial service starting in December 2015.
+GX4 was launched in May 2017 to provide additional capacity.

 The fifth satellite in the fleet, GX5 – a Very High Throughput Satellite (V-HTS) constructed by Thales Alenia Space – will deliver more capacity than the entire GX1-GX4 fleet combined.
-It launched in November 2019 to meet growing demand across Europe and the Middle East, in particular for aviation Wi-Fi and commercial maritime services across the EMEA region.
+It launched in November 2019 to meet growing demand across Europe and the Middle East, in particular for aviation Wi-Fi and commercial maritime services.

 Inmarsat’s S-band satellite (S EAN) powers the European Aviation Network (EAN), a world-leading high-speed broadband solution built to meet the needs of Europe’s busy airspace.

 EAN combines satellite coverage with Deutsche Telekom’s complementary 4G LTE ground network complementary air to ground network to deliver cost effective, scalable capacity precisely where it’s needed across 30 European nations – transforming the passenger experience, driving operational efficiency and opening new revenue streams for airlines.

 Built by France’s Thales Alenia Space, the S-band satellite was launched by Arianespace as part of a dual payload ‘condosat’ in June 2017, becoming fully operational in September 2017.

 Inmarsat’s sixth-generation (I-6) fleet will be the first to feature Ka-band payloads hosted on L-band satellites.

-The I-6 satellites confirm our commitment to L-band services, and will support a new generation of capabilities for the 5G era as well as global safety services.
+The Inmarsat-6 satellites confirm our commitment to L-band services, and will support a new generation of capabilities for the 5G era as well as global safety services.